gitlabhq/gitlabhq/doc/api/users.md

 + `extern_uid` (optional)     - External UID
 + `provider` (optional)       - External provider name
 + `bio` (optional)            - User's bio

-Return values:

-+ `201 Created` on success and returns the new user
-+ `400 Bad Request` if one of the required attributes is missing from the request
-+ `401 Unauthorized` if the user is not authorized
-+ `403 Forbidden` if the user is not allowed to create a new user (must be admin)
-+ `404 Not Found` if something else fails
-+ `409 Conflict` if a user with the same email address or username already exists

 ## User modification